Dražen Besek: Coaching career

 Besek started his coaching career in his hometown football club of Varteks as a player-coach within the Croatian 1998–99 Prva HNL league season.
 He guided the club to the quarter finals of the UEFA Cup Winners' Cup in the same season.
-This was followed by a brief spell at second tier club Čakovec, which he helped to promote to the top tier.
-He returned to another top tier club with Slaven Belupo where in the 2001–02 Prva HNL he guided them to a respectable sixth and reached the 3rd round of UEFA Intertoto Cup when the team lost against Aston Villa.
+This was followed by a brief spell at second-tier club Čakovec, which he helped to promote to the top tier.
+He returned to another top-tier club with Slaven Belupo where in the 2001–02 Prva HNL he guided them to a respectable sixth and reached the 3rd round of UEFA Intertoto Cup when the team lost against Aston Villa.
 This saw Varteks interested in his services again where within the 2002–03 Prva HNL campaign he aided them to an improved third at the end of the season and a runner-up place in the Croatian Football Cup.

 After that Besek joined Polish club Zagłębie Lubin where he promoted the club to the first Polish league and reached a runner-up place in Polish Cup.

 In 2006, Besek joined top tier Slovenian club Drava Ptuj for a brief period before returning to Varteks for the third time as a manager.
 On 26 December 2009 Besek decided to leave the club after accepting a position from top tier Chinese Super League club Shanghai Shenhua where he was an assistant coach to Miroslav Blažević.
 After his one-year contract with the club expired he followed Blažević to become an assistant coach for the China U-23 team.

 On 10 August 2011 he returned to Shanghai Shenhua but this time as the head coach to replace Xi Zhikang for the rest of the season.
 After leaving Shenhua at the end of 2011, Besek took over NK Zagreb in March 2012.
-Besek would return to China with second tier club Hunan Billows F.C. for the start of the 2013 China League One campaign.
+Besek would return to China with second-tier club Hunan Billows F.C. for the start of the 2013 China League One campaign.

-In China he managed two more clubs, Wuhan Zall and Tianjin Songjiang before returning to Europe and taking over the top tier Osijek in 2015-16 Prva HNL.
+In China he managed two more clubs, Wuhan Zall and Tianjin Songjiang before returning to Europe and taking over the top tier Osijek in 2015–16 Prva HNL.
 At the end of 2015, Besek took over Birkirkara FC with which he achieved the highest result in then Maltese football club European history kicking Scottish Hearts out of the UEFA Europa League qualifiers.
 From 2018 till 2020, Besek has been an adviser to Chinese Shanghai Shenhua.
+In his last spell, he took a general manager position at the Moroccan Maghreb de Fès.